 Decko: you hold the cards

-Decko (formerly known as “Wagn”) makes serious web development fun.
+Decko (formerly “Wagn”) makes elegant web development fun.

-Decko creators, or “Card Sharks”, use Decko to create open community sites, private knowledge management sites, public proposal submission sites with private back-ends for review, project management systems, wikis, blogs, journals, forums, and more.
+Install a new deck, and you can immediately open a browser and start collaborating on content, design, and structure.
+Decko creators, or “Card Sharks”, use Decko to create open community sites, private knowledge management sites, project management systems, wikis, blogs, journals, forums, and more.

 1. install dependencies

 |A database engine||MySQL (5.7+) or PostgreSQL (9.4+)|

 gem install decko

 3. create a new deck

 decko new MY_DECK

 MY_DECK is, of course, a variable.
 Use any name you like.